 Call Nadrich & Cohen If You Or A Loved One Were Injured

-If you or a loved one were injured in the accident, it is vital for you to call experienced lawyers if you wish to obtain all of the financial compensation you deserve and are entitled to under California law.
+If you or a loved one were injured in the accident, you need to call experienced lawyers if you wish to obtain all of the financial compensation you deserve and are entitled to under California law.
 Nadrich & Cohen have been handling car accident cases since 1990 and have recovered over $400,000,000 for clients.
 We have the experience and expertise to obtain the largest possible financial recovery on your behalf.

-There are two primary reasons why it is vital that you obtain the representation of experienced lawyers after being injured in a car accident:
+There are two primary reasons why you should obtain the representation of experienced lawyers after being injured in a car accident:

 - The other driver’s insurer simply will not pay you what you’re entitled to if you don’t have a lawyer